NLP Practitioner Coaching Days – (NLP Practitioners Only)

 And this can be a problem

 It can be a problem because you might not be moving yourself out of your own comfort zone.
 Your coaching can then become repetitious.
 Repetition leads to boring.
-Boring is tedious – there’s no passion in tedious.
+Boring is tedious – there’s no passion in tedium.
 And there’s no flexibility either.
 Remember, one of the critical aspects of NLP is flexibility.
 If you’re using a limited toolbox of skills you may not be as flexible and effective in your NLP practice as you’d like to be.
 And effectiveness – being able to effect change – is what builds your confidence and provides that passion and energy.

 Developing flexibility and expertise in NLP is like dancing a Tango

 After you’ve learnt the basics, then you need to practice.
-You can do this on your own to begin, but eventually you’ll need a partner.
+You can do this on your own to begin, but eventually you’ll need a partner (client).
 This is when you start to put your dancing skills to the test.
 You soon discover how good you are and your partner will give you immediate feedback – especially if you step on toes!